Why moves by Amazon and comments by Jamie Dimon don’t threaten an end to remote work benefits - KESQ

 But by imposing an unpopular mandate to be in the office five days a week, “middle managers who have been made wealthy enough will say ‘I’m leaving,’” said Chris Williams, a former vice president of human resources at Microsoft who is now a leadership consultant to C-suite executives.

-That saves the company the expense of having to provide severance packages, because people will leave voluntarily.
+That saves a company the expense of having to provide severance packages, because people will leave voluntarily.

 If so, that may require Amazon to eventually — and quietly — back off enforcing the new five-days-a-week mandate to attract talent, he suggested.

-Note: This story has been updated to include additional context.